BedrockStreaming/CodingDojo/KataVista/README.md

 A fun and random way to try "test driven development".

 ## Goal
+* This kata aims at working on a first approach to TDD.
+You should read the [TDD manifesto](https://tddmanifesto.com/) first if you're not familiar with this.
-* Update the `\Painter` class so the describe method return a string that match landmarks described by the `./console.php vista:describe` command.
+* Update the `\Painter` class so the describe method return a string that match landmarks described.

 ## Workforce & Process
 * Estimated time: 2h